Trade Marks Law

 We assist with all stages of the trade mark registration process, namely:

-lodging trade mark application
+lodging trade mark applications

-notice of filing acknowledgment
+informing you that a trade mark notice of filing acknowledgment has issued

-advising if application accepted
+advising if the trade mark application has been accepted

 assisting you with an adverse examination report (if any)